andrewwang247/marriage/README.md

 - `matching.py` is the highest level layer that interacts delegates computations.
 - `read_validate.py` reads json input and ensures that input is valid.
-- `marriage.py` contains the Gale-Shapley algorithm.
+- `marriage.py` contains the core of the Gale-Shapley algorithm.
-- `roommate.py` contains the Irving algorithm.
 - `write.py` writes solutions to the command line or an output file.

 ## Testing

 All static testing material is contained in the `Test` directory.
-The scripts `smp_generator.py` and `srp_generator.py` use `Test/female-names.txt` and `Test/male-names.txt` to generate valid json for SMP and SRP respectively.
+The script `generator.py` uses `Test/female-names.txt` and `Test/male-names.txt` to generate valid json input for SMP, which it places in `Test/large_smp.json`.
+Note that `Test/small_smp.json` is also available as a more human-friendly test case.

-These randomly generated json files are written to `Test/large_smp.json` and `Test/large_srp.json`.
-Smaller, more human-friendly test cases are availabe as `Test/small_smp.json` and `Test/small_srp.json`.